 The challenges: health and family

 As Terra’s team knows how to operate daily from home, every member has a tip to share.
-For example, for in-house editor Ivana Sabelli, we should never overlook the relationship between work and wellbeing.
+For example, for our Quality Assurance Manager, Ivana Sabelli, we should never overlook the relationship between work and wellbeing.
 In that regard, she notes three aspects we must not forget: vision, focus, posture.
 “Scanning a far object for 30 seconds every 40 minutes is a way of taking care of your vision health,” she suggests.
 Also, there are techniques to apply even while editing.
 “Doing breathing exercises and stretching while working will improve relaxation and a sense of welfare,” she added.

 On the other hand, one of the greatest challenges is to entertain children all day while working on a full-time schedule.
 Sometimes, kids demand attention, and to work in separate rooms is not possible.
 For those cases, our Senior Project Manager Cintia Sturla has some advice: “You can even get them involved in work, only for a few minutes.
 They can press a key or you can explain to them what you’re doing,” she suggests.
 When that doesn’t work, she admits she has worked wearing costumes (sometimes more than one at a time!) for her identical twins’ joy.

-Operations Manager Manuela Lamas has also twins and double wit.
+Director of Operations Manuela Lamas also has twins and double wit.
 For video calls, she always stays in a closed room, “But I hand some paper and colored pencils to my kids, so they can slip me love messages or drawings under the door,” she says.
 That way, children feel connected with their working parents while doing creative activities.